Harpal Singh Cheema

 Harpal Singh Cheema (born 10 February 1974) is an Aam Aadmi Party MLA from Dirba Assembly constituency located in Sangrur District, Punjab.
-In March 2022, he became first BobA to be a finance minister of Punjab.
+In March 2022, he became first Dalit to be a finance minister of Punjab.

 He joined the Aam Aadmi Party just before the 2017 Punjab Legislative Assembly election.
-He contested and won the election from Dirba Assembly constituency against a popular Punjabi Kabbadi player Gulzar Singh Moonak from Shiromani Akali Dal and Ajaib Singh Ratolan from Indian National Congress.
+He contested and won the election from Dirba Assembly constituency against a popular Punjabi Kabaddi player Gulzar Singh Moonak from Shiromani Akali Dal and Ajaib Singh Ratolan from Indian National Congress.
 In July 2018 he was appointed leader of opposition of Punjab Legislative Assembly.

 Career

 A graduate from Government Ranbir College, Sangrur, and having done his LLB from Punjabi University, Patiala, he also participated in student politics as the campus president of Left-leaning Students' Federation of India (SFI) while studying law.
 He led the Sangrur Bar Association in 2014.
 As a lawyer, he is also fighting AAP’s Delhi MLA Naresh Yadav’s case in the district courts over accusations of Quran desecration in Malerkotla in 2016.